csci-5117-S22/Session-06-worked-example/README.md

-# An example applicatino showing how to deploy with heroku and postgress
+# An example application showing how to deploy with heroku and postgress

+(As of this commit) deployed at: (https://lit-river-34253.herokuapp.com/)[https://lit-river-34253.herokuapp.com/]

 docs:
 * <http://flask.pocoo.org/docs/1.0/quickstart/>
 * <https://devcenter.heroku.com/categories/python-support>